astraly-labs/pragma-oracle/README.md

 Questions and feedback
 ---

-For any question or feedback you can send an email to <matthias@pragmaoracle.com>
+For any question or feedback you can send an email to <matthias@pragma.build>

 License
 ---